 In our Administrative Assistance Program, you will learn calendar organization strategies, including how to set reminders and task lists to support with any follow up that may need to be completed.

-Now that we’ve gone through the 8 essential customer service skills for Administrative Assistants, your toolbox of customer-dealing skills is sure to support you in becoming a standout representative for your organization.
+Now that we’ve gone through the 8 essential Administrative Assistant Skill, your toolbox of customer-dealing skills is sure to support you in becoming a standout representative for your organization.

 If you aren’t already in the exciting and dynamic world of administrative support, or are looking to develop additional skill sets required for a specific industry, click here to learn how our Administrative Assistant Diploma program can help you unlock your full career potential.